Cetacean bycatch: Irrawaddy dolphins

-Based on a survey in 2001, fewer than 70 Irrawaddy dolphins (Orcaella brevirostris) left in the upper region of the Malampaya Sound in the Philippines and 69 individuals in the Mekong River.
-They have been severely impacted by lift nets, and crab gear and they are critically endangered.
+Based on a survey in 2001, fewer than 70 Irrawaddy dolphins (Orcaella brevirostris) remain in the upper region of the Malampaya Sound in the Philippines and only 69 individuals in the Mekong River.
+They have been severely impacted by lift nets and crab gear, thus critically endangered.
 It is estimated that mortality from bycatch may be greater than 4.5% in Malampaya Sound and 5.8% in the Mekong River.
 The population is declining dramatically.
-Current bycatch levels are unsustainable and bycatch reduction measures as well as long-term systematic monitoring are urgently required.
-The elimination of gillnets from areas of high use is needed and economic incentives need to be provided to the local people.
+Current bycatch levels are unsustainable, and bycatch reduction measures, as well as long-term systematic monitoring, are urgently required.
+The elimination of gillnets from areas of high use is needed, and economic incentives need to be provided to the local people.

-Spinner and Fraser’s dolphins
+Spinner and Fraser's dolphins

 In the Philippines, tuna driftnet fisheries have a substantial impact on the populations.
-One tuna fishery alone kills 400 spinner dolphin (Stenella longirostris) and Fraser's dolphins (Lagenodelphis hosei) each year.
+One tuna fishery alone kills 400 spinner dolphins (Stenella longirostris) and Fraser's dolphins (Lagenodelphis hosei) each year.
 Round-haul nets are an even greater concern with a bycatch of up to 3000 dolphins per year.
 Dolphins that are bycaught often end up as shark bait for longline fisheries.
-There is not enough data to conclude total bycatch for the Philippines.
+There is not enough data to conclude the total bycatch for the Philippines.
 Initial assessment indicates that bycatch is not sustainable.
 Monitoring of dolphin populations and fisheries is urgently needed.

 Yangtze River dolphins and finless porpoises

-The Yangtze River or Baiji dolphin (Lipotes vexillifer) is the most endangered cetacean and is only found in the Yangtze River, China.
+The Yangtze River or Baiji dolphin (Lipotes vexillifer) is one of the most endangered cetaceans that is only found in the Yangtze River, China.
 A survey conducted in 1997 found only thirteen dolphins.
+A later survey in 2006 found no individuals in their former range, and as such, the species was declared functionally extinct - the first cetacean to become functionally extinct primarily due to bycatch (among other factors).
+However, there have been various sightings since then.
 The Yangtze River finless porpoise (Neophocaena phocaenoides asiaeorientalis) also lives in the Yangtze River.
-Abundance has declined and there are fewer than 2000 dolphins left.
-This may be due, in part, to the construction of the Three Gorges Dam which covers a significant amount of the dolphin’s habitat.
+Abundance has declined; there are fewer than 2000 porpoises left.
+This may be due, in part, to the construction of the Three Gorges Dam, which covers a significant amount of the dolphin's natural habitat.
 Both species are often subject to entanglement in gillnets.

 Vaquita

-The vaquita (Phocoena sinus) is highly endangered and is endemic to the upper Gulf of California, Mexico.
-They are killed in both gillnets and trawl nets from commercial and artisanal fishing.
-As of 2004 there are less than 100 vaquitas left in the Gulf of California.
+The vaquita (Phocoena sinus) is the smallest and most endangered cetacean.
+Endemic to the upper Gulf of California in Mexico, they are killed in both gillnets and trawl nets from commercial fishing and poaching.
+The vaquita shares its habitat with the totoaba (Totoaba macdonaldi), a highly valued fish in black markets due to the perceived medicinal value of its swim bladder.
+As of 2024, there are less than 8 individuals left in the Gulf of California, making the species functionally extinct similar to the baiji.